Jab726/Jab726.GitHub.io/README.md

 # Tableau project

 For my Tableau project, I used a map to express my data set.
 I found a data set that listed the number of homicides in each country, and then categorized them by gender.
 In my interactive visualization, I used red to signify men and red to signify women.
 The different sizes of each dot on the world map represents the amount of homocide a respective country has.
 The bigger the dot, the larger amount of homicides there are.
-I got my data from the offical U database webiste.
+I got my data from the offical UN database webiste.

 [link to data](https://dataunodc.un.org/dp-intentional-homicide-victims)